csiro-data-school/python-files/_episodes/30-practical.md

 {: .challenge}

 > ## Super challenge
-> Update your program to use the structure of XML so that you only count occurences of 'R' or 'Python' in the **reference** section of the manuscript.
+> Update your program to use the structure of XML so that you only count occurences of 'R' or 'Python' in
+> the **reference** section of the manuscript.
+>
 > Is there a Python module that can help?
+{: .challenge}

 > ## Yet another challenge
 > Run your program on a collection of manuscripts (can you find an XML manuscript repository?) tabulate your results.